AcademySoftwareFoundation/aswf-docker/CONTRIBUTING.md

 ### Docker Basics

 You will also need to understand how Docker images are built and how to test them.
-The `aswfdocker` python utility wraps many of the complexities of the Docker build process and must be installed locally before starting.
+The `aswfdocker` Python utility wraps many of the complexities of the Docker build process and must be installed locally before starting.
-Please read the python [README.md](python/README.md) file for further instructions.
+Please read the Python [README.md](python/README.md) file for further instructions.

 ### Repository Structure and Commit Policy